 - Integrations with Zendesk, Slack, Zapier, Asana, Google Suite & more

-Cons of Zight (formerly CloudApp):
+Cons of Zight:

-There are several screen capture tools on the market, and Snagit is one of the more popular choices that provides both high-quality screen capture and sharing capabilities.
+There are several screen capture tools on the market, and Snagit is one of the more popular choices that provide both high-quality screen capture and sharing capabilities.
 It offers a variety of screen capture and editing tools, as well as the ability to share content directly to an outlet of your choice.
 This software is suitable for beginners as well as professionals.

 Snagit Screen Capture Features

-Snagit is one of the best screen capture software to help you capture how-to processes and add notes or instructions on both Windows and Mac.
+Snagit is one of the best screen and video capture software to help you capture how-to processes and add notes or instructions on both Windows and Mac.
 If you’re creating visual how-to guides or giving feedback, it can be an incredibly useful tool.

 You can capture yourself or your screen, then edit your content later.
 One of the best features of SnagIt is the ‘Favorites’ tool.
-It allows you to put all your favorite editing tools in an easy to access place, keeping you from wasting time searching through countless menus for your most-used features.
+It allows you to put all your favorite editing tools in an easy-to-access place, keeping you from wasting time searching through countless menus for your most-used features.

 Snagit has a lot of functionality for screen captures.
 It allows users to record scrolling screenshots and horizontal screen captures across multiple desktops or even your iOS screen.